bshorta/date-generator-sketch/README.md

-# Date Generator - Sketch plugin
+# Date Generator - Sketch plugin v 0.01

 This plugin generates random formatted dates.
-You can customize the js files to match your desired date format
+You can customize the .js files to match your desired date format

 # Usage:
 Simply select the desired text objects and run the plugin.